-America's vehicle miles traveled has been increasing since 2012,7 with the International Energy Agency concluding that there has been an "increased willingness of U.S. drivers to put additional 'miles on the clock," with American vehicle miles traveled up 3.9 percent in the first quarter of 2015, a record high.
-The IEA predicts that 2015 global oil demand will increase by 1.4 million barrels a day (to total global consumption of 94 million barrels of oil day), with the growth driven in part by an increase in U.S. gasoline demand of 4.2 percent8 (U.S. gasoline consumption is roughly 9 million barrels per day).
-U.S. sales of light trucks and SUVs are the only class of automobiles with sales growth, with pick-up truck sales up 6.8 percent from May 2014 to May 2015, and cross-over sales up 14.2 percent, while sales of more fuel-efficient cars are down 3.7 percent9-meaning that more new cars hitting the road are less fuel efficient, likely leading to higher domestic gasoline demand growth in the years to come.
+America's vehicle miles traveled has been increasing since 2012, with the International Energy Agency concluding that there has been an "increased willingness of U.S. drivers to put additional 'miles on the clock,'" with American vehicle miles traveled up 3.9 percent in the first quarter of 2015, a record high.
+The IEA predicts that 2015 global oil demand will increase by 1.4 million barrels a day (to total global consumption of 94 million barrels of oil day), with the growth driven in part by an increase in U.S. gasoline demand of 4.2 percent (U.S. gasoline consumption is roughly 9 million barrels per day).
+U.S. sales of light trucks and SUVs are the only class of automobiles with sales growth, with pick-up truck sales up 6.8 percent from May 2014 to May 2015, and cross-over sales up 14.2 percent, while sales of more fuel-efficient cars are down 3.7 percent-meaning that more new cars hitting the road are less fuel efficient, likely leading to higher domestic gasoline demand growth in the years to come.

 At the same time that domestic oil demand is picking up, the U.S. Energy Information Administration is predicting in its reference case that domestic oil production will peak at 10.6 million barrels of oil per day in 2020, and begin to decline after that.
 This is because onshore fracking, which represents much of America's oil production growth, features production decline rates fundamentally different from conventional oil.
 Unlike a conventional oil field, where the oil is typically easily accessed in large, central reservoir, shale (or "tight") oil features hydrocarbons that are unevenly distributed throughout the shale.
-While advancements in the last decade with hydrofracturing, or "fracking" (particularly horizontal drilling) have made accessible vast amounts of oil in the Bakken and Eagle Ford, these basins typically feature between 40 to 70 percent production www.fhwa.dot.gov/policyinformation/travel monitoring/tvt.cfm
+While advancements in the last decade with hydrofracturing, or "fracking" (particularly horizontal drilling) have made accessible vast amounts of oil in the Bakken and Eagle Ford, these basins typically feature between 40 to 70 percent production declines after the first year-figures far, far greater than what is experienced in conventional fields.
+As a result, the fracking boom is a relatively short-term phenomenon, as the productivity of the fields falls off dramatically.